+Table.1.
+Details of Custom Hiring Centers under Different Models

-RESULTS AND DISCUSSION
+3.RESULTS AND DISCUSSION

-The study identified the suppliers of custom hiring services of farm machinery and equipment in agriculture in study area.
-Model I represent the government appointed or subsidized CHCs exclusively for renting to farmers, Model II represent the NGO CHCs owning farm machinery and equipment for renting to farmers in the nearby villages.
-Model III represent the KVK CHCs owning agricultural machinery to provide on rental basis to farmers and Model IV represents the FPO CHCs exclusively for renting the machinery to FPO members and farmers in the village.
+.
 CHCs offer farm machinery and equipment on rental basis to farmers who cannot afford to purchase high end agriculture machineries and equipment.
 CHCs play a vital role in introducing high technology agricultural machinery to even small farmers with the objective to boost crop production, improve quality, timeliness and efficiency of agriculture operations.
-The Table 1 depicts the farm machinery inventory available in Mahabubnagar district of Telangana State, Model I and Model III has highest number of implements that is 15 implements for serving the farmers followed by Model IV (12) and Model II (9).
-Model I and Model III were having majority of the farm machinery and equipment to perform tillage operations, planting equipment and plant protection equipments compared to Model II and Model IV.
+The table 2 depicts the farm machinery inventory available in Mahabubnagar district of Telangana State, Model I and Model III has highest number of implements that is 15 implements for serving the farmers followed by Model IV (12) and Model II (9).
+Model I and Model III were having majority of the farm machinery and equipment to perform tillage operations, planting equipment and plant protection equipment compared to Model II and Model IV.
 The pattern of cost structure in Model I is Rs.
 22,12,000 and Model III is Rs.
 14,89,000.
 The cost structure in Model IV is Rs.
 4,94,000 and Model II is Rs.
 4,24,000.
-Due to government support and availability of funds Model I and Model III were able to maintain major farm machinery and equipments at the centers for the benefit of the farmers.
-Whereas Model IV was having major equipments related to tillage and plant protection equipments and Model II was available with only few types of equipment to perform plant protection equipments.
-The results are supported by the study conducted by kamboji et al., (2012) and Ranjith (2017).
+Due to government support and availability of funds Model I and Model III were able to maintain major farm machinery and equipment at the centers for the benefit of the farmers.
+Whereas Model IV was having major equipment related to tillage and plant protection equipment and Model II was available with only few types of equipment to perform plant protection equipment.
+The results are supported by the study conducted by kamboji et al., 2012 and Ranjith, 2017.

-The Table 2 depicts the farm machinery inventory available in Nalgonda district of Telangana State, Model II and Model III has highest number of implements that is 10 implements for serving the farmers followed by Model I(8) and Model IV(6).
-Model II and Model III are having majority of the farm machinery and equipment to perform tillage operations and plant protection equipments compared to Model I and Model IV.
+The table 3 depicts the farm machinery inventory available in Nalgonda district of Telangana State, Model II and Model III has highest number of implements that is 10 implements for serving the farmers followed by Model I(8) and Model IV(6).
+Model II and Model III are having majority of the farm machinery and equipment to perform tillage operations and plant protection equipment compared to Model I and Model IV.
 Due to low capital availability, Model I and Model IV could not able to invest on machineries which are not having required demand from the farmer users.
 The pattern of cost structure in Model I is Rs.
 14,64,174 and Model III is Rs.
 6,36,000.
 The cost structure in Model II is Rs.
 3,00,000 and Model IV is Rs.
 2,54,000.
-All CHC models except Model III possess the land development equipments.
+All CHC models except Model III possess the land development equipment.